Kirbologist/Raman-Scattering-Code-Conversion/README.md

   - vshGetZnAll
 - sphGetBesselProductsPrimes has its signature changed so that it now the int N is an argument, where N is the the number of Eigen Arrays in prods - 2, or the original int N_max that was used to produce prods.
 This is because of the limitations of C++ arrays.
 This issue would be mitigated if the array of Eigen Arrays can easily be implemented using Eigen's tensor module instead.
 - Currently, auxPrepareIntegrals doesn't read from any pre-calculated values when preparing integrals.
+- stPQa (the struct returned from sphCalculatePQ) has bool members 'has_st4MP' and 'has_st4MQ' to indicate whether st4MP and st4MQ respectively have been defined.
+This makes the code more type safe and supportable than just using a list of strings for the same purpose, which is what the original code did.

 ## Dependencies